-To defeat Tor outright and only have to watch the destination server would require watching all Tor exit and guard nodes at once, something even the NSA cannot do.
+To defeat Tor outright and get IP addresses of everyone connecting to the destination server would require watching all Tor exit and guard nodes at once, something even the NSA cannot do.
 This is because many Tor exit nodes are located in countries hostile to each other.
 As a result, Tor effectively protects communications where at least one of the IP addresses involved cannot be guessed in advance.
-The NSA, like the FBI, has a LOT of trouble with Tor, it took them 8 months to find al-Qaeda’s “Inspire” magazine’s posters by passing spyware from a compromised location through Tor.
+The NSA, like the FBI, has a LOT of trouble with Tor, it took them 8 months to find al-Qaeda’s “Inspire” magazine’s nasty theocratic posters by passing spyware from a compromised location through Tor.
 Even the NSA can’t easily bypass Tor, they have to work and work and rely on exploits against computers on either end.

 Browser Fingerprinting warning for browsers other than Torbrowser

 Google (including Youtube) is strongly suspected of browser fingerprinting, their terms of service openly allow it under the name “Device ID” which could also refer to smartphone serial numbers being harvested.
 Banking sites are confirmed to do this, and all other commercial websites should be presumed to log browser and device information that could tie you to a posting.
 Browser fingerprinting, unlike IP logging, does not generate suspects unless you have an account with the server you are communicating with, but can tie you to a post after the fact.
-It is often too inaccurate for the courts, with advertisers estimate it gives only about an 80% probability that two transactions really came from one computer.
+Facebook is worst of all, and should be presumed to use all available tracking tools unless proven otherwise.
+Browser fingerprinting is often too inaccurate for the courts, with advertisers estimate it gives only about an 80% probability that two transactions really came from one computer.
 Still, that is the kind of fact that prosecutors like to conceal from juries and judges.